 If you were to draw a picture to represent the past year what would it look like?
 What colours would you pick?
 Hard lines or soft?
 Crack out the pencils and crayons (and if you like art based activities you might appreciate these tips for managing anxiety).

 The metaphor of a river can be rich for reflection.
 If the past year was a river how would it flow?
-Were there parts where the water trickled gently, and scary/exhilirating rapids?
-Bends or forks in the river where you made a significant choice?
+Were there parts where the water trickled gently, and scary or exhilarating rapids?
+Forks in the river where you made a significant choice?
 Bends where you changed direction?
 Try drawing a river for your year.

 If this year was a movie or a book what would it be called?
 Who would the characters be?
 What genre would it be?
 What would be the key dramatic moments or plot twists?